jina-ai/jina/docs/fundamentals/executor/executor-methods.md

 ## Example

-Let's understand how `Executor`s process `DocumentArray`s inside a Flow, and how the changes are chained and applied, affecting downstream `Executors` in the Flow.
+Let's understand how Executor's process DocumentArray's inside a Flow, and how the changes are chained and applied, affecting downstream Executors in the Flow.

 ```python